 - App Store Info

 DescriptionNOTE: We are aware of an issue with Note Tutor running on iOS 8.
-A fix will be available as soon as it is approved.
+A fix is currently awaiting approval by Apple and will hopefully be available in the next few days.

 Are you a beginner musician, or thinking about playing great music again?
 Then Note Tutor is for you.
 Basic music theory is presented in a fun, flash-card game format, enabling you to memorize the basics you need to read music quickly and effectively, wherever you are.